-An example to prompt your thinking Facts and figures - V-because they can be tested to prove they are This resource can be completed by HIGH individuals privately outside of team meetings.
-You might, - People's stories, because they only relate to that person true in a team meeting, ask if anyone wants to share what they learned from their reflections.
+An example to prompt your thinking

+This resource can be completed by individuals privately outside of team meetings.
+You might, in a team meeting, ask if anyone wants to share what they learned from their reflections.

 3 - Getting to know myself: how has my life experience influenced my values and my beliefs about knowledge?